 Is that something that would be fit for purpose?
 It simply contains the get capabilities address, where one can get layer list etc.

-#4 Updated by Angelo Quaglia over 1 year ago
+#4 Updated by Angelo Quaglia about 2 years ago

 in general you would need to go to: